intelligence38000/android-docs/src/pages/maps/overview/styling-map.md

 There are two approaches to customizing the look of the map: creating a custom map style with Mapbox Studio and loading it into your application or updating map features at runtime using the Maps SDK for Android.

 Using runtime styling, you're able to dynamically change the look and feel of your map in real time.
-Lighten or darken the map based on the time of day, personalize icons and the colors of parks based on your users’ activity, switch languages on the fly, or increase the size of labels based on user preferences to improve legibility.
+Lighten or darken the map based on the time of day, personalize icons and the colors of parks based on your users’ activity, switch languages dynamically, or increase the size of labels based on user preferences to improve legibility.

 ## Style object